openedx/edx-documentation/en_us/shared/releasing_course/beta_testing.rst

 ================================

-To define the start of the beta test, you use Studio to specify a number of days before the release day that is defined for each section and subsection in your course.
+To define the start of the beta test, you use Studio to specify a number of days before the course start date for self-paced courses or before the section and subsection release dates for instructor-paced courses.
+For more information, see :ref:`How_Testers_See_Course`.

 #.
-In Studio, from the **Settings** menu select **Advanced Settings**.
+In Studio, from the **Settings** menu, select **Advanced Settings**.

 #.
 In the field for the **Days Early for Beta Users** policy key, enter the
-   number of days before each section and subsection release day for beta testers to have access.
+   number of days before content releases for beta testers to have access.

 #.
 Select **Save Changes**.